hawcx/sdk_docs/docs/sample-application.md

 # Sample Application

-Experience the power of HawcxFramework firsthand with our sample application.
+Experience the power of Hawcx Authentication firsthand with our sample application.
 This section guides you through two options: installing a pre-built APK on your Android device and setting up the sample Java application in Android Studio for a more in-depth exploration.

 ## Download and Install the APK

-To quickly see HawcxFramework in action, you can download and install our pre-built APK on your Android device.
+To quickly see Hawcx Authentication in action, you can download and install our pre-built APK on your Android device.

 1. On your Android device, click the following link to download the APK:
    [Download Hawcx Demo APK](https://github.com/hawcx/android_app/releases/download/0.0.3/hawcx-demo.apk)